fit-r2lab/rhubarbe/README.md

  * `~/.rhubarbe.conf`
  * `./rhubarbe.conf`

- So in essence, there is a system-wide config (mandatory), that should contain all variable definitions, and possibly overridden values at a user level, or even more specific at a directory level; these 2 last files do not need to be complete and can just redefine one variable if needed.
+So in essence, there is a (mandatory) system-wide config, that should contain all variable definitions, and possibly overridden values at a user level, or even more specific at a directory level; these 2 last files do not need to be complete and can just redefine one variable if needed.

- Format is like aim	 `.ini` file, should be straightforward.
+Format is known as a `.ini` file, should be straightforward.
 Just beware to **not mention quotes** around strings, as such quotes end up in the python string verbatim.

 ## Authorization system